frouo/promise-lite/README.md

 Lets chain asynchronous functions.

 `PromiseLite` is an implementation of [Javascript Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) in Swift.

-It is fully tested, pure Swift and lightweight (<150 lines of code).
+It is pure Swift, 100% tested, and very lightweight (~100 lines of code) #greentech 🌱

 ## Installation